thestar19/Animation-Generator-for-Sorting-Algorithms/README.md

 :exclamation: Feel free to open an issue if you have some problem :exclamation:

 ## Using the application
-Right now only tested in Ubuntu x64 22.04.1-desktop
+Warning: Only tested in Ubuntu x64 22.04.1-desktop
 ### Installation
-- Clone GitHub repository `git clone https://github.com/thestar19/Sorting-Algorithm-GIF-Generator.git`
+- Clone GitHub repository `git clone https://github.com/thestar19/Animation-Generator-for-Sorting-Algorithms.git`
 - Install requirements: `pip3 install -r requirements.txt`
 - Run: `python3 src/main.py`
 ### Verbose mode